nurten175/trading-strategy-backtest/README.md

-# trading-strategy-backtest
+# Financial Analysis & Trading Strategy Project

+## Project Overview
-Financial analysis and basic trading strategy backtesting using Python.
+This project focuses on analyzing financial performance using fundamental metrics and evaluating a simple trading strategy through backtesting with Python.